Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise

 \section{Abstract}

-We propose a bootstrapping algorithm to quantify the uncertainty of the time-frequency representation (TFR) generated by the short-time Fourier transform (STFT)-based synchrosqueezing transform (SST) when the input signal is oscillatory with time-varying amplitude and frequency and contaminated by complex nonstationary noise.
-To this end, we leverage a recently developed high-dimensional Gaussian approximation technique to establish a sequential Gaussian approximation for nonstationary random processes under mild assumptions.
-This result is of independent interest and enables us to quantify the approximate Gaussianity of the random field over the time-frequency domain induced by the STFT.
+We propose a bootstrapping framework to quantify uncertainty in time-frequency representations (TFRs) generated by the short-time Fourier transform (STFT) and the STFT-based synchrosqueezing transform (SST) for oscillatory signals with time-varying amplitude and frequency contaminated by complex nonstationary noise.
+To this end, we leverage a recent high-dimensional Gaussian approximation technique to establish a sequential Gaussian approximation for nonstationary processes under mild assumptions.
+This result is of independent interest and provides a theoretical basis for characterizing the approximate Gaussianity of STFT-induced TFRs as random fields.
 Building on this foundation, we establish the robustness of SST-based signal decomposition in the presence of nonstationary noise.
-Furthermore, under the assumption that the noise is locally stationary, we develop a Gaussian auto-regressive bootstrap framework for uncertainty quantification of the TFR obtained via SST and provide a theoretical justification.
-We validate the proposed method through simulated examples and demonstrate its utility by analyzing spindle activity in electroencephalogram recordings.
+Furthermore, assuming locally stationary noise, we develop a Gaussian autoregressive bootstrap for uncertainty quantification of SST-based TFRs and provide theoretical justification.
+We validate the proposed methods with simulations and illustrate their practical utility by analyzing spindle activity in electroencephalogram recordings.
 Our work bridges time-frequency analysis in signal processing and nonlinear spectral analysis of time series in statistics.

 {\it Keywords:} Sequential Gaussian Approximation; nonstationary noise; bootstrap; short-time Fourier transform; synchrosqueezing transform